babbatem/bigai/people.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h2>Research Groups in bigAI</h2>
+			<h2>Professors</h2>
 		</header>
-		<p>Several groups within BrownCS are working together to realize our dream of intelligent robots.</p>
+		<p>Several of our faculty members and their students are working together to realize our dream of intelligent robots.</p>
 	</div>
 </section>